• Disability Studies

 English Literature, Rhetoric, and Cultural Studies major; Holocaust History and Disability Studies double minor

-"The Disability Studies minor has given me incredible insight into the legal, social, and the political dimensions of disability.
-As a result, I have been able to explore my own identity as a person with a disability and I have become empowered by my education to be a strong advocate for my community."
+"Through the Disability Studies minor, I have been able to explore my own identity as a person with a disability and I have become empowered by my education to be a strong advocate for my community."

 Toggle Section